jcageman/d2mapapi/README.md

 # d2mapapi
-Diablo II map rest API to retrieve the map layout per area given a map seed for diablo II 1.13C
+Diablo II map rest API to retrieve the map layout per area given a map seed

-Note: A diablo 2 1.13C installation is required!
+A diablo 2 1.13C installation is required, but this API should work for all versions of diablo 2.
+Do note that for 1.09 and lower, higher difficulties do not generate larger maps, hence when interfacing with the API, always use difficulty = 0 (normal).

 ## Installation